aimat-lab/gcnn_keras/README.md

 # Issues

 Some known issues to be aware of, if using and making new models or layers with `kgcnn`.
 * Jagged or nested Tensors loading into models for PyTorch backend is not working.
-* Dataloader for Jax is implemented but does not provide all functionalities like output padding or dictionary inputs.
-* ForceModel does not support all tensor types and does not have Scaler layer yet.
+* ForceModel does not support all backends and does not have Scaler layer yet.
 * BatchNormalization layer dos not support padding yet.
+* Keras AUC metric does not seem to work for torch cuda.

 <a name="citing"></a>
 # Citing